 Spokeshave vs Drawknife: What’s the Difference?

 There are some tools that are so different in both form and function that choosing between them is an obvious no-brainer (think a saw vs. a hammer).
 Unfortunately, that is not the case for the spokeshave and drawknife.
-These two tools are extremely similar and can sometimes be used interchangeably.
+They are incredibly similar and can sometimes be used interchangeably.

 Overview of Spokeshaves

 The spokeshave is a woodworking tool that involves a blade and handles.
-This tool is relatively small, meaning that the blade between the two handles is shorter.
-This causes the handles for both your right and left hand to be closer together.
+The tool is relatively small, and the blade between the two handles is shorter.
+This causes the handles for both your right and left hands to be closer together.

 Additionally, there are different types of spokeshaves.
-You will have your choice between a flat, concave, or convex blade, as well as a flat, concave, and convex sole.
+You will have your choice between a flat, concave, or convex blade and a flat, concave, or convex sole.

 How to Use

-Since the spokeshave tends to have smaller handles, you will hold each handle between your first 2 fingers on each hand.
+Since the spokeshave has smaller handles, you will hold each handle between your first two fingers on each hand.
 The thumb should be behind the blade.
 Place the sole against the wood you’re working on, and pull the spokeshave toward you.
 Give the tool a slight downward pressure to make the work more balanced.
 You can also push a spokeshave instead of pulling it.

 Because of the smaller size of most spokeshaves, they are best for small details or designs.
 For example, they are great for chair legs, spokes, or paddles.
-Though this tool does not go down deep, it is highly beneficial because of how delicate and detail-oriented it can be.
+Though the tool does not go cut deep, it is beneficial because of how delicate and detail-oriented it can be.

-the drawback of the spokeshave is that you really can’t cut big pieces out of the log.
-This tool is not designed to make big cuts or chunks.
-This makes it less versatile since you can only use it for detail work.
+The drawback of the spokeshave is that you can’t cut big pieces out of the log.
+It is not designed to make big cuts and can only be used for detailed work.

-Due to the more delicate and detailed nature of the spokeshave, this tool is best for small detail work.
-It is especially helpful if you find detail work to be a challenge.
-The small design will make it much easier to get into the crevices without damaging the wood piece.
+Due to the spokeshave’s more delicate and detailed nature, it is best for intricate projects.
+It is beneficial if you find detailed work to be a challenge.
+The small frame of the spokeshave will make it much easier to get into the crevices without damaging the wood.

 Overview of Drawknives

 The drawknife includes two handles and a blade between the handles.
 Many people think that drawknives look similar to handlebars on a bicycle.
-Depending on the task at hand, the blade can either be straight or curved.
-Either way, it allows you to thinly slice wood or remove large chunks.
-Drawknives are often used for debarking trees, trimming beams, and wooden sculptures.
+Depending on the task, the blade can be straight or curved.
+Either way, you can thinly slice wood or remove large chunks.
+Drawknives are often used for debarking trees, trimming beams, and shaping wooden sculptures.

 How to Use

-How you use the tool is suggested in the name.
+How you use the drawknife is suggested in the name.
 You will place the drawknife on the wood you are working on.
 It is best to place it at an angle.
 Then, you pull or draw the tool towards your body.
-This allows for the slices of wood to easily come off the main log.
+This allows for the slices of wood to come off the log quickly.

-You could actually use the drawknife in two ways: bevel up or bevel down.
-Using the tool bevel up gives you more control, making it easier to create finer shavings or deeper cuts.
-Conversely, bevel down helps you to not cut too deep.
+You could use the drawknife in two ways: bevel up or bevel down.
+Using the tool bevel up gives you more control, which makes it easier to create finer shavings or deeper cuts.
+Conversely, beveling down prevents you from cutting too deep.
 This is great for hollowing out pieces, but it dulls the blade.

 The benefit of the drawknife is its versatility.
-Whether you need to thinly slice a log or take off a large chunk, the drawknife can do it.
-This makes it a highly versatile tool that is necessary for almost all commercial woodworking purposes.
+Whether you need to slice a log or take off a large chunk, the drawknife can do it.
+This makes it a highly versatile tool for almost all commercial woodworking purposes.

 The drawback of the drawknife is that it is difficult to use.
 Especially if you want to use it for more fine or detailed work, you must know how to use the tool beforehand.
 If not, you could injure yourself or butcher the wooden log.

 Drawknives are best for professional woodworkers.
-Since they are difficult to use, they require the experience and care of a professional.
-At the same time, their versatility ensures that professionals will get good use of the tool.
+Since they are challenging to use, they require the experience and care of a professional.

 What’s the difference?

-For the most part, spokeshaves and drawknives have very similar designs, with the exception of the smaller frame of the spokeshave.
+For the most part, spokeshaves and drawknives have very similar designs, except the smaller frame of the spokeshave.
 Most of the differences between these two tools lie in their function, not necessarily the design.

 Control Over Cuts

 Spokeshaves give you more control over your cuts.
 This makes them better for detailed work.
-Drawknives, on the other hand, give you less control and are better suited for rough cuts.
+On the other hand, drawknives give you less control and are better suited for rough cuts.
 The rougher cuts make them great if you need to get a job done fast and don’t care about the appearance.

 Depth control is another big area of difference between these two tools.
 A spokeshave will give you more depth control since they are smaller.
-The smaller frame means it will naturally be more difficult to cut too much off the wood log.
+The smaller frame means cutting too much off the wood log will naturally be more difficult.
 A drawknife, in contrast, gives you minimal depth control, requiring a bit of a learning curve when working with the tool.

 How you move the two tools differs as well.
 A spokeshave can both be pulled towards you or pushed away from you.
 Drawknives can only be pulled.